AKP-13/reactPortfolio/README.md

 Welcome to my portfolio!

-Updated from the features branch.
+Updated from the lazy-load branch.